Jonathan Broida '18

 BS in Anthropology and History, MA in History

 When he was a child, Jonathan Broida's mother went on a trip to Egypt.
 She returned with all sorts of gifts and trinkets for her family, but Broida wasn't interested in any of them.
-Instead, his attention was drawn to the ancient artifact that she had taken from a pyramid.
+Instead, his attention was drawn to the artifacts she had brought back with her.

 "After seeing the artifacts, I was absolutely consumed with wanting to know more about them and the people who created them," Broida said.
 "I feel an urge to discover the hidden truth behind everything.
 For example, everybody uses a box but, who created the box?
 Why did they create it?
 What did they initially use them for?"